Chief Executive Officer & Co-FounderOffice: Boston Year: 2011

 For more than a decade, Tracy has committed to building a more impactful nonprofit sector by re-imagining the role of the capital markets in enabling social progress.
 Inspired by Social Finance UK, Tracy co-founded Social Finance US in 2011 to develop the Pay for Success model in the United States.
 Prior to Social Finance, Tracy was a Managing Director for 11 years at The Parthenon Group where she established and led the Nonprofit Practice and worked with foundations and NGOs to accomplish their missions in the US and globally.
 Tracy also worked at Wellington Management Co. and McKinsey & Co.

 Tracy is co-author of Investing for Impact: Case Studies Across Asset Classes.
-She is vice chair of the U.S. Impact Investing Alliance to the Global Impact Investment Steering Group (previously the G8 Taskforce), vice chair of the Board of Overseers at Harvard University, and serves on the boards of Facing History & Ourselves and the Surdna Foundation (where she chairs the Investment Committee).
+She is vice chair of the U.S. Impact Investing Alliance to the Global Impact Investment Steering Group and vice chair of the Board of Overseers at Harvard University.
+Tracy serves on the Federal Reserve Bank of Boston’s Community Development Advisory Council, as well as the boards of Facing History & Ourselves and the Surdna Foundation (where she chairs the Investment Committee).
 She is also a Director of Affiliated Managers Group (NYSE: AMG).

 Tracy is a frequent speaker and writer on impact investing, social innovation and results-oriented policy making, having been covered in The Wall Street Journal, Atlantic, Economist, TIME, Forbes, and New York Times.
 A native of Hong Kong, Tracy is fluent in Cantonese and Mandarin.
 She graduated from Harvard College with a B.A. magna cum laude in Economics, and holds an M.B.A. with high distinction from Harvard Business School, where she was a Baker Scholar.